 Kuwaiti group looking to acquire Edinburgh's historic Menzies business ups stakes in battle

-The Kuwait-based suitor looking to acquire Edinburgh-headquartered Menzies has bought a 13.2 per cent stake in the aviation services group and hinted at a sweetened bid which may be sufficient to seal a deal.
+Edinburgh-headquartered John Menzies has said it has not received a further proposal from its Kuwait-based suitor that has bought a 13.2 per cent stake in the aviation services group.

 National Aviation Services (NAS) said its affiliate Agility Strategies had acquired about 12.1 million shares in Menzies at 605p each, becoming its largest single shareholder.

-Menzies, which is one of Scotland’s oldest companies with roots going back to 1833, has previously rejected a 510p-a-share bid proposal from NAS.
+Menzies, which is one of Scotland’s oldest companies, has previously rejected a 510p-a-share bid proposal from NAS – and has now urged its shareholders to “take no action at this time”.

 NAS said an offer of 605p per share would, if made, represent a premium of about 109 per cent to Menzies’ closing share price of 290p on February 2.